-- Duration of Tourism Activities
+Duration of Client Segment Product Impact Opportunity for Tourism Activities expansion

-- Client Segment

-- Product

-- Impact

-- Opportunity for expansion

-Kaski Panchase, Bhadaure Ward 1 & 2
+Kaski Panchase, Bhadaure Ward 1 and 2

 Duration: The expected tourism duration is for nine months from September to May.
 This excludes the monsoon season.
 These months are ideal for tourism activities, but spring is the best time to experience Panchase in all its hues.
 Tourists have a clear view of the Himalayas and the lush green Mahabharata range.
 A hike to the Panchase forest is an experience in itself: it has with 5 species of rhododendron, 113 species of orchid, and 589 flowering plant species in full bloom.
 Autumn is ideal for viewing the Himalayan mountain ranges and experiencing the Gurung culture.
 Two of the biggest festivals in Nepal, Dashain and Tihar, fall during these months.
-The winter season meanwhile is best for watching the 262 bird species found in Panchase along the backdrop of the Himalayan mountains and the snow covered village.
+The winter season meanwhile is best for watching the 262 animal species found in Panchase along the backdrop of the Himalayan mountains and the snow covered village.